-- 5. Interestingly, the relationship between teaching experience and the average prior achievement of teachers' students is even stronger in a model that only includes teacher fixed effects but excludes school fixed effects.
+5 Interestingly, the relationship between teaching experience and the average prior achievement of teachers' students is even stronger in a model that only includes teacher fixed effects but excludes school fixed effects.
 This suggests that one way that teachers end up with higher achieving students in their classes as they acquire more experience is by moving to higher achieving schools.
-This is consistent with the literature on teacher turnover that finds that transferring teachers tend to move to schools with higher average achievement relative to where they start. - 6.
-In results not shown we replicate the analysis shown in Table 2 but instead use the proportion of black students, proportion of Hispanic students, and proportion of students receiving free lunch as the outcomes.
-These results show that within schoolgrade-years black teachers are assigned 5% more black students than their white colleagues, Hispanic teachers are assigned 3% more Hispanic students than their white colleagues, and both black and Hispanic teachers are assigned 2 to 3 percent more students on free lunch than their white colleagues. - 7.
-In results not shown we also find that black and Hispanic teachers are assigned students who were absent and suspended more in the prior year even after controlling for the percentage of white and poor students in their classes. - The correlation between these two measures is about -.02.
-Teachers who have spent more time at their current school have generally spent less time at other schools in the district, but the correlation is quite small. - 9.
-We also conducted an analysis specific to high school teachers where we examined assignment to AP/honors courses and to 9th- and 12th-grade students.
-In this analysis we found that less experienced, minority, and female teachers are assigned fewer AP/ honors courses, more 9th-grade students, and fewer 12th-grade students than are their white and male colleagues. - For details on our survey and construction of principal self-reported effectiveness scales, see Grissom and Loeb 2011. - 11.
-To obtain these figures we estimate the following models: We predict current year math test scores as a function of an indicator for having a novice teacher, prior year math test scores, student demographics, classmate characteristics, year fixed effects, grade fixed effects, and school fixed effects.
-In a second model we add teacher fixed effects to the first model.
+This is consistent with the literature on teacher turnover that finds that transferring teachers tend to move to schools with higher average achievement relative to where they start.
+6In results not shown we replicate the analysis shown in Table 2 but instead use the proportion black, proportion Hispanic, and proportion of students receiving free lunch as the outcomes.
+These results show that within school-grade-years black teachers are assigned 5% more black students than their white colleagues, Hispanic teachers are assigned 3% more Hispanic students than their white colleagues, and both black and Hispanic teachers are assigned 2-3% more students on free lunch than their white colleagues.

+7 In results not shown we also find that black and Hispanic teachers are assigned students who were absent and suspended more in the prior year even after controlling for the percent white and poor in their classes.

+8 The correlation between these two measures is about -.02.
+Teachers who have spent more time at their current school have generally spent less time at other schools in the district but the correlation is quite small.

+9 We also conducted an analysis specific to high school teachers where we examine assignment to AP/honors courses and to ninth and twelfth grade students.
+In this analysis we found that less experienced, minority and female teachers are assigned fewer AP/honors courses, more ninth and fewer twelfth grade students than their white and male colleagues.